The cyber security threat is constant and real. Entire businesses, large enterprises and even whole cities have been vulnerable to these attacks.

 AI-based cyber security tools

 Financial and healthcare companies are leading this charge because of the sheer volume and variety of transactions they handle and because of the value and sensitivity of the data.
-Organisations like the U.S. Department of Defense and the space agency NASA, as well as governments around the world are also implementing AI-based tools to address the cyber threat.
+Organisations like the U.S. Department of defence and the space agency NASA, as well as governments around the world are also implementing AI-based tools to address the cyber threat.

 For businesses of all types, the threat stretches from the back office to the supply chain to the store front.
 That is why recognising and countering that threat must involve everyone from the CISO to the CEO to the Chairman of the Board.
 The AI arms race is underway in security.
 To delay joining it is to risk letting your enterprise become one of the grim statistics.